Composting

 Add:

-fruit and vegetable scraps
+fruit and vegetable scraps pet manure or kitty litter

-tea bags
+tea bags meat, bones, or fat

-coffee grounds & filters
+eggshells, coffee grounds & filters dairy products

-nut shells
+nut shells oil or oily foods

-wood ash
+wood ash diseased/bid-infested plants

-plant trimmings
+plant trimmings diapers or sanitary products

-dry leaves
+dry leaves barbecue ashes

-straw
+straw eggs

-wood chips/charcoal
+wood chips/charcoal fish and seafood

 sawdust (in thin layers)